datanav/docs/DTLReferenceGuide.rst

               ["eq", "_S._id", "o.customer_id"]
               ["eq", "o.lines.product_id", "p.product_id"]
             ],
-            "prefilters": {
+            "subsets": {
               "o": ["eq", "_S.webshop_id", "myshop"]
             }
            }]

        | Find the products that the customer has bought from a specific web shop.
-This example uses the ``prefilters``
+This example uses the ``subsets``
          property to reference a subset of the ``orders`` dataset, i.e. the orders placed in the ``myshop`` web shop.

 Entity lookups